YangCatalog/deployment/README.md

 various components of the YANG Catalog.

-The `docker-compose up` will start containers from these images, as well as the neccessary third-party images and combine them into a functional local deployment of the YANG Catalog, which should be accessible at http://localhost
+The `docker-compose up` will start containers from these images, as well as the necessary third-party images and combine them into a functional local deployment of the YANG Catalog, which should be accessible at http://localhost